ThatOSDev/EFI_AARCH64/README.md

 *NOTE 5* : QEMU has emulation built in for ARM64, however VirtualBox does NOT.
 So it will not emulate ARM64 Architecture.

+*NOTE 6* : ARM PDF Documentation has been put into the HOLD folder.
+Grab it while you can.
+Github complains about it's size.